JanWilczek/wolf-sound-blog/_posts/2021-04-01-identity-element-of-the-convolution.md

 $$ f(t,\epsilon) = \begin{cases} \frac{1}{\epsilon} &\text{ if } |t|<\frac{\epsilon}{2},\\ 0 &\text{ if } |t|\geq\frac{\epsilon}{2}. \end{cases}\quad ({% increment page.equationId  %})$$

 How to tackle this definition?
 I try to think about it as a function being 0 everywhere apart from $t=0$.
-At $t=0$, $\delta(t)$ tends to $+\infty$ like an infinitesimally narrow impulse.
+At $t=0$, $\delta(t)$ tends to $+\infty$ like an infinitesimally narrow impulse of infinite height.
 But it is just an intuition; a correct mathematical definition is beyond the scope of this article.

 Dirac $\delta$ function is ubiquitious in mathematics and engineering.
 It is often used for defining initial conditions for partial differential equations (PDEs), e.g., the influence of a hammer strucking a piano string in physical modeling sound synthesis.